Denis Allan

 Denis Allan (born 21 November 1944) is a Canadian chess player who holds the titles of FIDE Master (FM) (1987) and Canadian Open Chess Championship winner (1984).

 Biography

 Denis Allan won the Open Chess Championship in 1970.
 He shared first place at the Canadian Open Chess Championship in 1984.
 He was one of only four players to compete in the Canadian Chess Championship in each of four consecutive decades from the 1960s to the 1990s.
-In 1987, in Szirak, Denis Allan participated in the World Chess Championship Interzonal Tournament, where ranked 18th.
+In 1987, in Szirak, Denis Allan participated in the World Chess Championship Interzonal Tournament, where he ranked 18th of twenty participants.

 Denis Allan played for Canada in the Chess Olympiads: